 - Regular wages for all hours worked on the public holiday, plus a substitute day off work with public holiday pay; or

 - Public holiday pay for the public holiday, plus premium pay (1.5 times) for all hours worked on the public holiday.
 Note: The employee needs to agree to forfeit the substitute day off.

 Special rules for working on a public holiday:

 Employees who work in hotels, motels, tourist resorts, restaurants, taverns, hospitals, nursing homes, and continuous operations can be required to work on the public holiday without their agreement if the holiday falls on a day that the employee normally works and the employee is not on vacation.
 In addition, the employer chooses which payment or recognition options will apply.

-For more tips and resources on effectively managing public holidays in Ontario, download our free 2023 and 2024 Ontario Public Holidays Toolkits .
+For more tips and resources on effectively managing public holidays in Ontario, download our free 2024 Ontario Public Holidays Toolkits .
 These toolkits are packed with amazing content to make all holidays a breeze, from a fully compliant public holiday policy to a usable reference chart.
 You can also get on-demand support from our team of HR experts to assist you in the process.

 Additional Frequently Asked Questions